Last updated: May 4, 2026

 In plain English, a senior usually has to prove two things: money eligibility and care-need eligibility.

-- Money eligibility: For Arkansas long-term services and supports, the Arkansas Medicaid policy manual ties the income test to three times the Supplemental Security Income standard.
-Because the Social Security Administration lists the 2026 federal SSI amount as $994 for one person, the 2026 Arkansas long-term care income benchmark works out to $2,982 per month for one applicant.
-The same Arkansas policy manual lists a $2,000 resource limit for one person and $3,000 for a couple for ARChoices and other long-term services categories.
+- Money eligibility: Arkansas Medicaid long-term services rules tie the income test to three times the SSI standard.
+The Social Security Administration lists the 2026 SSI amount as $994 for one person, so the 2026 Arkansas long-term care income benchmark is $2,982 per month for one applicant.
+Arkansas rules also list a $2,000 resource limit for one person and $3,000 for a couple for ARChoices and other long-term services categories.

 - Service need: The person must need at least one available service, such as attendant care, respite, or another ARChoices benefit.